 Discipline.
 Whenever an attorney applies for pro hac vice admission, the attorney thereby consents to disciplinary jurisdiction by this District for any alleged misconduct of that attorney arising in the course of or in the preparation for such proceeding.

 Government Attorneys and Federal Public Defenders.
-An attorney who is not a member of this Bar may nonetheless practice in a particular case in the attorney’s official capacity if he or she represents the United States, any of its agencies, or the Office of the Federal Public Defender, and completes a Petition for Admission of a Government Attorney.
+An attorney who is not a member of this Bar may nonetheless practice in a particular case in the attorney’s official capacity and is exempt from the admission fee if he or she represents the United States, any of its agencies, or the Office of the Federal Public Defender, and completes a Petition for Admission of a Government Attorney.
 If the attorney represents the United States and does not reside within the District, the attorney must designate the United States Attorney or an Assistant United States Attorney for this District to receive service.
 Service of notice upon such designated attorney constitutes service upon the non-resident Government attorney.

 Certificates of Good Standing.
 A Certificate of Good Standing issued by this District attests that a particular attorney is admitted to this Bar, is not currently suspended or disbarred, has registered timely with the Clerk, and is current with payment of the annual fee.
 To obtain a Certificate of Good Standing, a person must make a request in writing via the Case Management/Electronic Case Filing system and submit a fee to the Clerk in an amount set by the Court en banc.